How to Value a Business

 In my opinion a return on investment in three years plus any fixed asset e.g. buildings, cars and stock is a more likely opportunity to be taken up.

-We are please to give you a free no obligation valuation and remember Nationwide Businesses unlike most other agents run on a no sale no fee basis, we advertise in all the leading Business for sale website and on Facebook, Twitter and other social media website to achieve you a fair market value for your business.
+We are please to give you a free no obligation valuation and remember Nationwide Businesses unlike most other agents run on a no sale no fee basis, we advertise in the leading Business For Sale website's and on Facebook, X and other social media platforms to achieve you a fair market value for your business.